scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

    Simplified illustration of the component interaction in Crab :label:`egfig`

-The Data Model implementation stores and provides access to all the preference, user and item data needed in the recommendation.
+The Data Model implementation stores and provides access to all the preferences, user and item data needed in the recommendation.
 The Similarity interface provides the notion of how similar two users or items are; where this could be based on one of many possible pairwise metrics or calculations.
-Finally, a Recommender interface which inherits the BaseEstimator from scikit-learn pull all these components together to recommend items to users, and related functionality.
+Finally, a Recommender interface which inherits the BaseEstimator from Scikit-learn pull all these components together to recommend items to users, and related functionality.

 It is easy to explore recommendations with Crab.
 Let's go through a trivial example.
 First, we need input to the recommender, data on which